-My approach is holistic and heart-centred, untangling the issues which impact your child in life and learning.
-My aim is to restore happiness and confidence in your child which will ripple throughout your family.
-It starts with your story and ends with a considered strategy but one thing is for sure - your child is always at the centre.
+My approach is skill- and heart-centred (yes, you can have both), untangling the issues which impact your child in life and learning.
+My aim is to restore happiness and confidence in your child.
+It starts with your story and ends with a considered strategy but one thing is for sure, your child is always at the centre.

 When I book a consultation, how does it work?